Skip to main content

 While drive-away costs include CTP, they don’t include comprehensive car insurance.

 QBE Comprehensive Car Insurance provides cover for accident, damage, fire and theft, plus three-year new car replacement (conditions apply).
-Not to mention damage to other people’s property up to $30 million.
+Not to mention damage caused by the use of your car to other people’s property up to $30 million.

 Make sure your new car is protected by taking out comprehensive insurance before you drive out of the dealership.